sjofna/GitHubifycode/User_guide_edited.md

 ### 2.7.2 Calibrating K<sub>sat</sub>
  <!-- work in progress code -->

-This function aims to calibrate the calculated K<sub>sat</sub> for structural influence using the [Modis net primary production (NPP)](https://modis.gsfc.nasa.gov/data/dataprod/mod17.php) based on findings by [Fan et al. (2022)](https://agupubs-onlinelibrary-wiley-com.ezproxy.library.uvic.ca/doi/10.1029/2022GL100389) and [Bonetti et al., 2021](https://www.nature.com/articles/s43247-021-00180-0).
+This function aims to calibrate the calculated K<sub>sat</sub> for structural influence using the [Modis net primary production (NPP)](https://modis.gsfc.nasa.gov/data/dataprod/mod17.php) based on findings by [Fan et al. (2022)](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2022GL100389) and [Bonetti et al. (2021)](https://www.nature.com/articles/s43247-021-00180-0).
 This method utilizes Google Earth Engine to extract and clip NPP for the target area.

 To calibrate K<sub>sat</sub>, NPP must also be rescaled by a factor or 0.1 from $(kg C m^{-2} yr^{-1}$ to $g C m^-1 yr-1 (*1000))$.